Scottish Longitudinal Study

 As described in Methods for accessing SLS data currently the analysis may involve visiting the NRS Safe Setting room and working alongside SLS-DSU staff, being provided with a synthetic version of your main (wide version) dataset to work on remotely (for more info please synthetic data) or towards the end of a project remote submitting syntax files (command files) to run models.
 Our computers have standard statistical software such as SPSS and Stata, along with Word, Excel and notepad.

 If you require any specialist software please discuss this with SLS-DSU staff and it may be possible to have it installed in the Safe Setting; for example we also offer R but this is not officially supported by SLS-DSU staff.
-As we work on a non-internet secure network, R packages are to be requested (via a SLS Software Request Form (Word 31KB) ) for installation prior to working with SLS extracts.
+As we work on a non-internet secure network, R packages are to be requested (via a SLS-Software-Request-Form-V1.3-Nov-2025 (Word 62KB) ) for installation prior to working with SLS extracts.
 See our currently installed R packages (Excel 25KB).

-We also have installed, but again do not officially support, SAS, however our license will expire in summer 2023.
-Once our University of Edinburgh licence expires, it may be possible to bring your own licence to work within the Safe Setting.
+We no longer support, SAS, however it may be possible to bring your own licence to work within the Safe Setting.
 Please discuss with SLS-DSU staff.

 11. Data clearance & disclosure checks